ACROSS-Lab/GAMA-Code-Generator/README.md

 >   - We _strongly suggest creating a HuggingFace account and log in using `huggingface-cli login` for this project_.
 It can greatly streamline the process later on as our models and datasets are publicly accessible on HuggingFace.
 But still, this is optional.
 >   - For people who don't want to use HuggingFace platform:
 >       - To deploy GAMABot, please visit via upper link and download version of GAMA-Code-Generator you like to your local machine.
->       - To finetune Mistral with your own dataset, please follow instructions from [Mistral AI Repo](https://github.com/mistralai/mistral-inference/tree/main) to download Mistral.
+>       - To finetune Mistral with your own dataset, please follow instructions from [Mistral AI Repo](https://github.com/mistralai/mistral-inference/tree/main) to download Mistral as your base model.

 --------
 [![🚀**Little Demo with GAMAChatbot**](https://github.com/ACROSS-Lab/GAMA-Code-Generator/blob/main/assets/DemoGAMABOT.png)](https://www.youtube.com/watch?v=7m-WpGrlJ0U)